akka/akka/akka-docs/src/main/paradox/general/addressing.md

 DeathWatch will publish its final transition and in general it is not expected to come back to life again (since the actor life cycle does not allow this).
-While it is possible to create an actor at a later time with an identical path—simply due to it being impossible to enforce the opposite without keeping the set of all actors ever created available—this is not good practice: messages sent with `actorSelection` to an actor which “died” suddenly start to work again, but without any guarantee of ordering between this transition and any
+While it is possible to create an actor at a later time with an identical path—due to it being impossible to enforce the opposite without keeping the set of all actors ever created available—this is not good practice: messages sent with `actorSelection` to an actor which “died” suddenly start to work again, but without any guarantee of ordering between this transition and any